marsupilami79/twofactoryubiauth/README.md

 # twofactoryubiauth
-Yubi Authenticator support plugin for the Twofactor authentication plugin.
+Yubikey support plugin for the Twofactor authentication plugin.

 See detail on: https://www.dokuwiki.org/plugin:twofactoryubiauth